Algoz: Geography

 The town of Algoz, in Silves municipality, is in an area of the Algarve called the Barrocal or gulley region.
-It is 14 km south east of the city of Silves and it is 258 km south south east of Lisbon, the capital city of Portugal.
+It is 14 km southeast of the city of Silves and 258 km south-southeast of Lisbon, the capital city of Portugal.
 The settlement stretches along an open valley, bounded on the south by a mountain and on the west by further highlands.
 The parish is bordered to the north by São Bartolomeu de Messines, to the east is Tunes and Pêra on the southwest.
 Algoz is very close to the neighboring civil parish of Guia, in the municipality of Albufeira, whose the seat (the town of Guia proper) is located 4.6 kilometers to the south of the town of Algoz by road.

-A stream also called the Algoz runs to the north of the town of Algoz from an easterly direction, and from the north west a tributary called Barranco Longo joins the stream.
+A stream also called the Algoz runs to the north of the town of Algoz from an easterly direction, and from the northwest a tributary called Barranco Longo joins the stream.
 Part of the Algoz river runs underground for 0.2 mi below the Rua do Ribeiro street in Algoz.
 Further on the stream flows under the Alcantarilha bridge and the name of the stream changes to the Enxurrada or the Alcantarilha stream.
 This watercourse finally flows into the Atlantic Ocean between Pêra and Armação de Pêra.
 The town of Algoz proper is about 40 meters high above sea level and about 9 kilometres from the coast.